Reviews You Can Rely On

 Credit: Hale Milano

 In terms of fittings, solid brass couplings are less susceptible to corrosion from being constantly wet, and they are also less likely to be dented, bent, or damaged, which will keep the connection process smooth over long-term use.
 The shape of the fitting is also important to consider.
-If you are disconnecting and winterizing all your yard gear after a long summer, there is a big difference between loosening a perfectly round coupling with your bare hands versus being able to twist open a hex-shaped coupling with a wrench.
+Suppose you are disconnecting and winterizing all your yard gear after a long summer.
+In that case, there is a big difference between loosening a perfectly round coupling with your bare hands versus being able to twist open a hex-shaped coupling with a wrench.

 hose - whether you go traditional, expandable, or one of each, choose a...